 As far as the one-page business strategy model is concerned the presentation is always the same.
 You distill your decisions and strategic choices down to a single page.
-As you can see from the four examples above there are some commonalities and some differences.
+As you can see from the examples above there are some commonalities and some differences.
 Naturally, one may wonder what each one-page strategy means in practice.
 That is a fair question and one which the staff have to answer during their weekly meetings.
 The plan is just that, a plan.
 After the plan is set comes strategy implementation.

 Documentation for the strategy implementation can be created, of course, as required.
 If it’s necessary and to what extent it should be done can be debated.
 In my professional opinion as a strategy consultant, the most suitable overall business strategy example is the one-page strategy, as it gives the reader the best overview.
 The central decisions are quickly communicated, and they are clearly summarized.
 From that, it is easy to start implementing.

 If any person feels like more documentation is needed beyond that, then that’s something that can be considered, if appropriate.
 It is naturally possible to write more text and documentation, but if you can make do with less, why spend the time and effort to write more?
 Each hour spent planning means costs that need to be recuperated from other activities.
 Unless you have very deep pockets and lots of sales to warrant such an expense, you are probably better with a quicker process than a long, complex one.

 Before I end this article, which has included both strategic planning explanations and strategic planning examples, I want to share with you a few links to business strategy case interviews.
 These case studies on business strategy have been done with our clients.
 In them, you can hear about the Strategic Planning Process and how it was to create a one-page strategy through a facilitated process.